eric-culm/memories/README.md

 On the other hand a semi-entropic apparatus controls SampleRNN and selects, re-elaborates, concatenate and overlaps sound memories to compose digital audio dreams.
 To perform this operation, the system auto-defines a hierarchy of complex semi-random rules through which create a semantic evolution of the sound material in a similar way to how happens in human biologic dreams.

 ## Usage

+With the UI parameters you have broad control on many macro details of the generated dreams.
+Although a big part of the process is aleatory, so the output will be always a bit unpredictable.

+### User parameters

+* cazzo
+* m,erda